bk/wmk/readme.md

 ## Input formats

 The format of the files in the `content/` directory is determined on the basis if their file extension.
-The following extensions are recognized:
+The following extensions are recognized by default:

 - `.md`, `.mdwn`, `.mdown`, `.markdown`, `.gfm`, `.mmd`: Markdown files.
 If Pandoc is being used, the input formats `.gfm` and `.mmd` will be assumed to